rohit-lunavara/PokeViewer/README.md

 An iOS application which acts like a Pokedex where you can view Pokemon sprites, abilities and stats.

+Uses an MVC-N architecture instead of the standard MVC to centralize all the Networking for the application.

 Support for all iOS devices (13.0+) using AutoLayout (includes UI changes based on iOS device size classes) and macOS (10.15+) using Mac Catalyst.

 # Technologies and Frameworks Used